List of Danny Phantom characters: Vlad Masters / Vlad Plasmius

-Vlad Masters, or Vlad Plasmius is the archenemy of Danny.
-A rich, debonair billionaire, Vlad is a powerful half-ghost businessman and scientist whose twenty years of experience constantly one-up Danny's ghostly abilities.
-As the main antagonist in the series, he vows to destroy Jack for giving him his ghost powers, which in the process injured him terribly and put him in the hospital for seven years with a fatal condition known as "Ecto Acne".
-He wrongfully blamed this for ruining his life; however, it was his own evil plots that were the real product of his own personality flaws and refusal to accept that Maddie would never truly love him (the three had been classmates at the University of Wisconsin-Madison).
+Vlad Masters, or Vlad Plasmius, (voiced by Martin Mull in the series and Nicktoons Unite!, Trevor Devall in Nickelodeon All-Star Brawl 2), is the archenemy of Danny.
+Vlad is a powerful half-ghost businessman and scientist whose twenty years of experience constantly one-up Danny's ghostly abilities.
+Serving as the main antagonist in the series, he vows to destroy Jack for giving him his ghost powers, which in the process injured him terribly and put him in the hospital for seven years with a fatal condition known as "Ecto Acne".
+He wrongfully blamed this for ruining his life; however, it was his own evil plots that were the real product of his own personality flaws and refusal to accept that Maddie would never love him (the three had been classmates at the University of Wisconsin-Madison).
 He also has goals to obtain Danny as his son and, later, torment him after one too many rejections.

-Vlad is a devious man whose exterior charm hides a manipulative interior.
-He is sneaky and often uses the people he knows as pawns to get what he wants.
-He remains clever and intelligent throughout the series.
-At the end of the series he reveals his ghost side in an attempt to secure world domination, but fails and is left as a wandering space nomad.

-Originally devised as a vampire before the developers declared it "too occult", Vlad's current resemblance shares much in common with vampiric traits.
-His ghost surname, "Plasmius" is devised from "plasma" which doubly can be a reference to "blood" or ectoplasm - underlining both the former vampire element and the current 'ghost' connection.
-Regardless of its influence, it is a surname that stayed in the final production.
-However, writer Steve Marmel declared the name "Vlad Plasmius" was from a brick he bought in Lambeau Field.
-Vlad's love for the Green Bay Packers and their linebacker Ray Nitschke is attributed and added due to Marmel's fondness for them.
-Their team color is a reverse gold and green to avoid copyright infringement with the actual team.
-An original running gag would be that Vlad would lose his manor due to unfortunate luck every other episode.
-In the "Danny Phantom 10 Years Later Part 2" YouTube video, Butch Hartman reveals there is a brick at Lambeau Field with Vlad's name on it.
+Vlad was originally envisioned as a vampire before the developers declared it "too occult".
+Vlad's love for the Green Bay Packers and their linebacker Ray Nitschke is attributed and added due to series producer and writer Steve Marmel's fondness for them.